GarrettJudd/Azure-UK-NHS/IaaS WebApp/Azure Security and Compliance Blueprint - UK NHS IaaS WebApp Overview.md

 ## Architecture diagram and components

 This solution deploys a reference architecture for an IaaS web application with a SQL Server backend.
-The architecture includes aweb tier, data tier, Active Directory infrastructure, Application Gateway, and Load Balancer.
+The architecture includes aweb tier, data tier, Active Directory infrastructure, Application Gateway, and load balancer.
 Virtual machines deployed to the web and data tiers are configured in an availability set, and SQL Server instances are configured in an Always On availability group for high availability.
 Virtual machines are domain-joined, and Active Directory group policies are used to enforce security and compliance configurations at the operating system level.

 For enhanced analytics and reporting, Azure SQL Databases can be configured with columnstore indexes.
 Azure SQL Databases can be scaled up or down or shut off completely in response to customer usage.
 All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
 As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.